 In the State of Texas, dog bite injury victims must file a personal injury claim within two years of the incident occurring.
-There are very few exceptions to this statute, which is why it is important to contact our Houston personal injury lawyer before speaking with the insurance company.
+There are very few exceptions to this statute, which is why it is important to contact our Houston dog bite injury lawyer before speaking with the insurance company.

 At Charles J. Argento & Associates, Our Law Firm Also Focuses on Following Practice Areas: